toca-1/advancedbot-bizhawk/README.md

 2. In BizHawk: **Tools → Lua Console → Script → Open…** and select the file
 3. Fill the UI fields and click *Run sweep*

+## Disclaimer: AI assistance
+Parts of this script were created with help from ChatGPT (GPT-5 Thinking).
+Yet, I want to stress that I reviewed, tested, and take responsibility for the final code

 ## License
 MIT